EasyTarget57/ai-flashcard-generator/README.md

 - (optionally), move the folder
 - Double click the exe

-Note: You will get a warning from Windows Defender because the code is not signed.
+Note: When running the exe, you will get a warning from Windows Defender because the code is not signed.
 I need a paid certificate to sign my code so I will not do that.
 Please click more and run anyway.

 ---
 # Usage